yunwwang/cda-2-fhir-net/README.md

 To add more sections, please submit a request.

 ## Getting Started ##
-The Xml serializer takes an XDocument as input parameter and returns a ClinicalDocument instance.
+The Xml serializer takes an XDocument as input parameter and returns a FHIR Bundle instance.

 ### To parse whole document ###
 ```csharp